bdusell/jitsu/README.md

 ## Motivation ##

-PHP comes with a rudimentary web development API out of the box in the form of "superglobal" variables such as `$_GET` and `$_SERVER`, a special file stream `php://input`, a host of built-in functions, and so on.
+PHP comes with a rudimentary web development API out of the box: "superglobal" variables such as `$_GET` and `$_SERVER`, a special file stream `php://input`, a host of built-in functions, and so on.
 Although workable, this API suffers from numerous problems.
 Not only does it horribly break encapsulation, it is insufficient to support a full suite of REST API functions without some extra effort.
 What's worse is that many of these built-in features have awkward interfaces or use names which are just plain difficult to remember. <q>How do I access the request URI?
 Is it a function call?
 A superglobal?
 I already have variables `$_GET` and `$_COOKIE`, so whatever happened to `$_HEADER`?
-Surely `headers_list` returns the headers received in the request.</q> <i>Ad nauseam</i>.
+Surely `headers_list` returns the headers received in the request.</q>
+<i>Ad nauseam</i>.

 Phrame offers a normalized, more mnemonic API which irons out these quirks.
 String and array functions have reasonable behavior on edge cases.
 The HTTP request and response APIs are unified under an object-oriented interface.
-Life is good.
+You can focus on developing your application rather than dealing with the surprises PHP throws your way.

-Including the file `lib/autoload.php` sets up [PSR-4](http://www.php-fig.org/psr/psr-4/)-compliant auto-loading for Phrame classes, which are defined under the `phrame` namespace.
-Many functions are available in the form of static methods so that they can be accessed through auto-loading.
-A few highlights are:
+Including the file `lib/autoload.php` sets up [PSR-4](http://www.php-fig.org/psr/psr-4/)-compliant auto-loading for the Phrame library (namespace `phrame`).
+This means that merely referencing any class under the `phrame` namespace will implicitly include its definition, if it exists.
+Many library components which are actually functions are available in the form of static methods so that they can be accessed through auto-loading.

+A few highlights from the class/function library:

 * `phrame\Util` includes some must-have helper functions such as:
   * `get` (array access with a default value)
   * `p` (debug printing for expressions)
   * `template` (encapsulated PHP file inclusion)
+* Function collections `phrame\ArrayUtil`, `phrame\StringUtil`, and
+  `phrame\RegexUtil` provide a nicer interface for dealing with PHP arrays, strings, and regular expressions
 * Wrapper classes `phrame\XArray`, `phrame\XString`, and `phrame\XRegex`
-  provide a rich, object-oriented interface to their built-in PHP counterparts
+  build upon the above classes to provide a rich, object-oriented interface to their built-in PHP counterparts
-* The trait `phrame\Singleton` makes it easy to define singleton classes, in case auto-loading some instance would make your life easier.
+* The trait `phrame\Singleton` makes it easy to define singleton classes, which is useful for creating lazy-loaded objects which can be referenced from anywhere
 * `phrame\RequestUtil` and `phrame\ResponseUtil` unify PHP's various methods
   for accessing data from the current HTTP request and building the HTTP response, respectively